House fails to override Trump veto of his border emergency

 Trump had declared the border emergency under a law that lets him shift budget funds to address dire situations.
 His plan is to shift an additional $3.6 billion from military construction projects to work on border barriers.
 Congress voted this year to limit spending on such barriers to less than $1.4 billion, and Democrats called his declaration a gambit for ignoring lawmakers' constitutional control over spending.

-"We take an oath that we must honor" to protect the Constitution," said House Speaker Nancy Pelosi, D-Calif.
+"We take an oath that we must honor" to protect the Constitution," said House Speaker Nancy Pelosi, D-Calif., speaking on her 79th birthday.
 "The choice is simple, between partisanship and patriotism.
 Between honoring our sacred oath or hypocritically, inconsistently breaking this oath."

 Rep. Joaquin Castro, D-Texas, called Trump's declaration "constitutional vandalism."